DanHodges/TheologicalDictionary/hypostatic-union.md

 # Hypostatic Union
-Definition of Hypostatic Union coming soon.
+The definition of Hypostatic Union is coming soon!